SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Check, if the measurement includes data for the fragment and series (rule parameter).

-* Check, if the rule is activated for the source asset.
+* Check, if the rule is activated for the source object.

 * Collect the red and yellow range from either
-a) the source asset or (if the source asset does not have these defined)
+a) the source object or (if the source object does not have these defined)
 b) the "data point library" (rule parameter).
 If there are no red/yellow ranges defined and there is no KPI parameter set, then no alarms are generated.
 Note: This “merge” is done on single values, e.g. if the data point library defines  all thresholds, then the device can then override just the yellow max value.

 * If the incoming value  if inside the yellow range:

-    * If there is an active alarm of given type for the asset:
+    * If there is an active alarm of given type for the object:

-        * Set severity to "Minor"
+        * Set severity to "MINOR"

     * Otherwise

-        * Create new "Minor" alarm with given parameters
+        * Create new "MINOR" alarm with given parameters

 * If the incoming value is inside the red range:

-    * If there is an active alarm of given type for the asset:
+    * If there is an active alarm of given type for the object:

-        * Set severity to "Major"
+        * Set severity to "CRITICAL"

     * Otherwise

-        * Create new "Major" alarm with given parameters
+        * Create new "CRITICAL" alarm with given parameters

 * If the measurement if outside of yellow and red range:

-    * If there is an active alarm of given type for the asset:
+    * If there is an active alarm of given type for the object:

         * Clear the alarm